openshift/training/beta-3-setup.md

 moments):

     osc get builds -n sinatra
     NAME             TYPE      STATUS     POD
-    simple-openshift-sinatra-sti-1   STI                 Pending   simple-openshift-sinatra-sti-1
+    ruby-example-1   STI       Running   ruby-example-1

 The web console would've updated the *Overview* tab for the *Sinatra* project to
 say:

-    A build of simple-openshift-sinatra-sti is pending.
+    A build of ruby-example is pending.
 A new deployment will be created automatically once the build completes.

 Let's go ahead and start "tailing" the build log (substitute the proper UUID for